yiskang/aps-revit-ifc-exporter-appbundle/README.md

 }
 ```

-**Note.** While providing inuptJSON by inline format, DA will save it as `param.json` after DA starts processing the workitem.
+**Note.** While providing inputJSON by inline format, DA will save it as `param.json` after DA starts processing the workitem.

 ### Use userPropertySets and userDefinedParameterMapping filename defined in the IFC export configuration sets, and specify addin settings via concrete JSON file